This site looks at popular storylines, covered in our various linked feature pages.

 Hawke: "we usually, the three of us, have gotten together and figured out an outline of where the characters are right now and an outline of what the movie would be.
 Then we go off separately and write a lot and come back together and compare what we’ve written.
 And kinda take the greatest hits of everybody’s work."

-The behind-the-scenes still above of the writing collaborative setup looks to be from the writing of the 2nd film, the 2004 Paris-set Before Sunset, illustrated below.
+The behind-the-scenes still above of the writing collaborative setup looks to be from the writing of the 2nd film, the 2004 Paris-set Before Sunset, below.

 So a 4th film has not been ruled